Amicus (trade union): Industry representation

 Amicus organised workers in almost every industry, predominantly in the private sector.
 At the 2005 TUC Congress it was reported that Amicus had 1,200,000 members of whom 266,986 were female and 933,014 male.

 Political affiliations

-Amicus was affiliated to the Labour Party in Britain, and the Irish Labour Party (Ireland).
+Amicus was affiliated to the Labour Party in Britain, and to the Irish Labour Party.
 The Amicus UK Parliamentary Group included about 120 MPs.

-Foundation

-When the merger to form Amicus was agreed, the General Secretary of MSF was Roger Lyons, and Sir Ken Jackson led the AEEU.
-When the merger came into force they both became Joint General Secretaries of Amicus.
-The AEEU section held an election in July 2002, and Sir Ken Jackson was replaced by Derek Simpson who took office in January 2003.
-In May 2003, Simpson became General Secretary in his own right following the departure of Lyons.

-'Amicus' was chosen from the suggestion of Peter Skinner MEP for the name of this new union for its Latin meaning: friend, comrade (m).